unoti/nova/docs/examples.md

   defp customer_support_prompt do
     """
-    You are a helpful customer support assistant for Acme Corp.
+    You are a helpful customer support assistant
-    Our products include: widgets, gadgets, and doodads.

-    When helping customers:
-    - Be friendly and professional
-    - Don't make up information about our products
-    - If you don't know the